 But many have extra features that aren’t reserved for flagship models.
 Read on to find out what they are.

-Best Bluetooth speaker reviews – our lab uncovers the models that won’t let you down.
+Best Bluetooth speakers – our lab uncovers the models that give you real bang for your buck.

 Five extra features of wireless speakers you didn’t know were there